Approach to taxation

 Tax compliance management system (TCMS)

 In order to prevent potential tax risks, HHLA’s tax processes will in future be monitored and controlled by a tax compliance management system (TCMS).
 HHLA started implementing the TCMS in 2019.
-The system is expected to be fully integrated by 2022.
+This was completed in part in 2022.
+The system is expected to be fully integrated in 2023.
 In doing so, the HHLA Group fulfils the requirement under German tax law for companies to implement such a compliance management system in order to protect the company and its legal representatives.

 As an international company with Group revenue of over € 750 million, HHLA is subject to the duty to report certain country-specific key figures.
 This is known as country-by-country reporting and is based on an initiative of the Organisation for Economic Cooperation and Development (OECD).